renskiy/fabricio-devopsdays-2017/README.md

 * [Docker for Linux](https://docs.docker.com/engine/installation/linux/ubuntu/), [Docker for Mac](https://docs.docker.com/docker-for-mac/) or [Docker Toolbox](https://www.docker.com/products/docker-toolbox) for Windows*
 * Registered account on [hub.docker.com](https://hub.docker.com)

 \* Windows users cannot use "native" Docker and VirtualBox at the same time.
-This caused by incompatibility of VirtualBox with Microsoft Hyper-V technology used by Docker.
+This caused by incompatibility of VirtualBox with Microsoft Hyper-V technology used by Docker (by March 2017).

 ## Installation and setup